promet/membership_entity/README.txt

 https://drupal.org/project/issues/1875930.

-Issues will be reviewed as quickly as is reasonable with the understanding that the maintainers have personal and professional responsiblities outside of this module.
+Issues will be reviewed as quickly as is reasonable with the understanding that the maintainers have personal and professional responsibilities outside of this module.

 Feature requests will generally only be developed as the need arises for